RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 ![That'll take quite a while...](./Pictures/5365_10.png)

 Uh oh...
 So I initially didn't have the progress bar telling me the remaining time.
 SO I thought everything would be ok.
-After quite a while I found [tqdm](https://github.com/noamraph/tqdm), which was super easy to implement in my code, and gave me an expected remaining tiem.
+After quite a while I found [tqdm](https://github.com/noamraph/tqdm), which was super easy to implement in my code, and gave me an expected remaining time.
 Turns out it's way too much.
 Remember that at this point I have no idea how long the expected argument is.
 Let's say it is 8 characters long.
 Well, that would give me around 236,000,000 hours to wait to try every combinations.
 So roughly 27,000 years.

 ![This is simply way too much time](./Pictures/5365_11.png)